Operation Cornflakes: Stamp forgeries

+Overview

-The OSS was formed from the division of the Foreign Information Service (FIS) and the Office of the Coordinator of Information (COI), a division that President Roosevelt enacted by Executive order 9128.
+Initiated in 1942, the Office of Strategic Services (OSS) was formed from the division of the Foreign Information Service (FIS) and the Office of the Coordinator of Information (COI), a division that President Franklin D. Roosevelt enacted by Executive order 9128.
 The remainder of the COI was renamed the Office of Strategic Services.
 The newly formed OSS was under jurisdiction of the Joint Chief of Staff, giving the OSS the capability and status of a military branch.

 The overarching goal of the operation was to disrupt the morale of the German people by using a large scale psychological warfare operation (PSYOP) that the British MI6 had been pushing into service with the help of the Royal Air Force (RAF).
 Using the same pattern of mission as a previous OSS operation in Hungary, the OSS crafted their more intricate Operation Cornflakes.
-The distribution of propaganda in letters and distributed by the German postal system was thought to be an ideal method of reaching the German population and undermining support for Adolf Hitler.
+The distribution of propaganda in letters and distributed by the German postal system was thought to be an ideal method of reaching the German population and undermining support for Hitler.

-Operation Cornflakes began with OSS officials collecting any and all German POWs that had experience with the German postal service or Reichspost.
-These prisoners of war were given better meals in exchange for information in collection, sorting, canceling and delivery of the mail.
+Operation Cornflakes began with OSS officials collecting any and all German prisoners of war (POWs) that had experience with the Reichspost (Germany's postal service).
+These POWs were given better meals in exchange for information in collection, sorting, canceling and delivery of the mail.
 The OSS did not infiltrate Germany directly because they felt it necessary to focus their efforts in the liberation of France in 1944, but by the waning years of the war secret Intelligence agents of the OSS could be found trickling in.
 The information came from nearby outposts in neutral countries that supplied the OSS with information.

 With this information the OSS and German exiles scoured the telephone directories and pulled over two million, randomly selected names registered within the Reich to send forged letters to.
 A unit of the OSS in Rome claimed to have forged over 15,000 envelopes a week.
 The letters contained writings about family happenings and gossip about non-existent people, the idea being that the domestic mail was not censored unlike the business mail.

-The letters coming out of Rome to be mailed were completed in different cities around Rome.
-The envelopes were addressed and sealed in Siena, then went to Rome where they were placed into the counterfeit mail bags where the mail was sent to Bari to be routed and canceled.
+Forged letters from Rome were addressed and sealed in Siena, then went to Rome where they were placed into counterfeit mail bags which were sent to Bari to be routed and canceled, then delivered to surrounding cities.